-Recent studies attempt to uncover and explain the statistical properties of financial time series such as stock prices, stock market indices or currency exchange rates.
-The interactions between the different agents comprising financial markets generate many observables such as the transaction price, the share volume traded, the trading frequency, and the values of market indices.
+The most challenging difficulty in the study of financial markets is that the nature of the interactions between the different elements comprising the system is unknown, as is the way in which external factors affect it.
+Therefore, as a starting point, one may resort to empirical studies to help uncover the regularities or "empirical laws" that may govern financial markets [27].
+The interactions between the different elements comprising financial markets generate many observables such as the transaction price, the share volume traded, the trading frequency, and the values of market indices.
 Recent empirical studies are based on the analysis of price fluctuations.
 This talk reviews recent results on (a) the distribution of stock price fluctuations and its scaling properties, (b) time-correlations in financial time series, and (c) correlations among the price fluctuations of different stocks.
-Space limitations restrict us to focusing mainly on our group's work; a more balanced account can be found in two recent books [6,5], other articles in these proceedings, and two other recent international conferences [8-10].
-Recent work in this field also focuses on applications such as risk control, derivative pricing, and portfolio selection [29], which shall not be discussed in this talk.
+Space limitations restrict us to focusing mainly on our group's work; a more balanced account can be found in two recent books [5,6], other articles in these proceedings, and two other recent international conferences [7,9].
+Recent work in this field also focuses on applications such as risk control, derivative pricing, and portfolio selection [28], which shall not be discussed in this talk.
 The interested reader should consult, for example, Refs.
-[6,5,30].
+[5,6,29].